-Creating art can also stimulate the release of dopamine.
-You don’t need to be a talented artist to benefit, just ensure you keep and open and honest mind.
+- Creating art can also stimulate the release of dopamine.
+You don’t need to be a talented artist to benefit, just ensure you keep an open and honest mind.

 Creativity can also be a physical endeavour, as in the case with dance.
 This mobility brings additional benefits.
 The mental health benefits of physical exercise are well-documented as it releases endorphins, serotonin and other natural brain chemicals that make you feel good.
 Studies have also shown that creative activities like dance help people improve their self-esteem.

 Pinnacle Health Group team of expert psychologists and healthcare providers are here to help you deal with workplace or general life stresses, anxiety and depression.
-We offer services in multiple locations across Victoria and New South Wales.
-If you’re injured or need health advice, book an appointment from one of our CBD based health clinics or join a wellness class near you.
+We offer services in multiple locations in Melbourne.
+If you’re injured or need health advice, book an appointment from one of our centrally based health clinics or join a wellness class near you.